 Now that you know the secrets to making moist and delicious chocolate chip muffins, what are you waiting for?
 Get in the kitchen and bake up a batch (or two) of these tasty treats!
 And if you’re looking for more great muffin recipes, be sure to check out our other posts.
 We’ve got everything from healthy fruit-filled muffins to indulgent cinnamon streusel muffins – something for everyone!
 So what are you waiting for?
 Get baking!

 More Muffin Recipes

 If you tried this recipe, please leave a 🌟 star rating and let me know how it goes in the 📝 comments below.
 Thanks for visiting today!

 - 2 teaspoons baking powder

 - Preheat the oven to 375 degrees.
-Prepare a 12-cup muffin tin with liners or spray with non-stick cooking spray.
+Line a standard 12-cup muffin tin or a jumbo 6-cup muffin tin with paper liners.

 - In a bowl, combine flour, baking powder, baking soda and salt; set aside.